tobybatch/kimai2/README.md

 Start up values:

-If set then then these values will try and create a new admin user.
+If set then these values will try and create a new admin user.

 ```
 ADMINPASS=